Personal income tax

 Oklahoma has no inheritance tax.

-Oklahoma phased out its estate tax, full repeal taking effect Jan.
+Oklahoma phased out its estate tax.
+Full repeal took effect Jan.
 1, 2010.

 Other Oklahoma tax facts